Atari Karts: Release

-After its release on the market, Miracle Designs began working on a sequel to the game but never moved forward beyond the planning phase.
-Merlin Racing, a 2000 racing game created by Miracle Designs and released for Nuon, is considered a spiritual successor to the game.
-Miracle Designs would later work on titles such as Hooters Road Trip, an adaptation based on the 2003 action comedy film Taxi 3, and XS Airboat Racing.
-Hautekeete and Vermeulen would go on to co-found Neopica, the sister studio of Sproing Interactive.
-In 2022, Atari Karts was included as part of the Atari 50: The Anniversary Celebration compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One, marking its first re-release.
+In 2022, Atari Karts was included as part of the Atari 50 compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One, marking its first re-release.
+In 2025, publisher Songbird Productions, in association with Atari, made a re-release of the game limited to 250 copies.

 Reception

-Atari Karts garnered mixed reception from critics, all of which accused it for being an obvious knock-off of Super Mario Kart.
+Atari Karts garnered a mixed reception from critics, all of which compared it to Super Mario Kart.
 GameFan's Dan Granett found the game visually impressive for Atari Jaguar standards, citing the use of details, colors, and parallax-scrolling backgrounds.
 Nevertheless, Granett criticized its lack of depth and easy completion, as well as the soundtrack.
 Mega Fun's Ulf Schneider commended the karts for being easy to control and the colorful bitmap graphics but expressed mixed thoughts about the audio.
 Schneider ultimately felt that the game did not measure up to Mario Kart.
 He also noted the difficulty of drifting in curves using the keypad while driving.
-German publication ST-Computer concurred with Schneider on most points but recommended the game to Jaguar owners regardless, highlighting its split-screen multiplayer.
-In contrast, Computer and Video Games' Paul Davies was very critical of the game, stating "How Atari have a hope when pitching this kind of rot against Sega Rally, and Wipeout I do not even try to understand."
+German publication ST-Computer concurred with Schneider on most points but recommended the game to Jaguar owners, highlighting its split-screen multiplayer.
+In contrast, Computer and Video Games' Paul Davies was very critical, stating "How Atari have a hope when pitching this kind of rot against Sega Rally, and Wipeout I do not even try to understand."